-The Division of Quality Assurance (DQA) is responsible for protecting and promoting the health, safety, and welfare of residents living in and being taken care of in the health and residential care facilities we regulate.
-DQA is responsible for regulating and licensing more than 40 different programs and facilities that provide health, long-term care, mental health services, substance abuse services, as well as conducts caregiver background checks and investigations.
+The Division of Quality Assurance (DQA) is responsible for protecting and promoting the health, safety, and welfare of residents living and receiving care in the health and residential care facilities regulated by the Division.
+DQA is responsible for regulating and licensing more than 40 different programs and facilities that provide health, long-term care, mental health and substance abuse services, as well as conducting caregiver background checks and investigations.

 Programs and Services within the Division of Quality Assurance